Lorenzo-274/Thesis_Appendix/README.md

 ## Notes on Data Privacy

+- Sensitive data, such as original (non-anonymized) deal texts remain excluded due to confidentiality constraints.
 - Scripts and logs are provided to ensure transparency and reproducibility of the methodology.

 ---